Should I Get Life Insurance as a Stay-at-Home Parent?

 -

 Term life insurance.
-You’re covered for a predetermined time period.
+You’re covered for a predetermined time.
 Every policy is different, but common periods include 10 or 20 years, or until age 80.

 -

 Permanent life insurance.
-As long as you pay your premium, you’ll be covered for life.
-This type of policy is more expensive than term life insurance for the same amount of death benefit, but there are other perks.
+As long as you pay your premiums, you’ll be covered for life.
+This type of policy costs more than term life insurance for the same death benefit, but there are other perks.
 Your policy will accumulate cash value over time.
-While accessing your cash value will reduce your death benefit, it can be an easy source of cash to help with other financial goals.
+While taking out a life insurance loan will reduce your death benefit, it can be an easy source of cash to help with other financial goals.

 With whole life insurance, for example, you’ll accumulate cash value that is guaranteed to grow and isn’t subject to market declines.
-Having this pool of money to draw on helps shield you from market volatility, strengthening your overall financial plan and giving you a source of funds that could be tax favorable and can help cover a financial emergency if you’re in a pinch.
+Having access to this pool of money can help shield you from market volatility and strengthen your overall financial health.
+It can also help you cover a financial emergency if you’re in a pinch.